 Crab season, which marks the arrival of the holidays, is a treasured Bay Area tradition

 Looking for new ways to savor the sweet meat of Dungeness crab?
-For inspiration, we turned to Allen Kuehn, owner and founder of the San Francisco Fish Company at the Ferry Building Marketplace, where the crab breakfast burrito is a top seller.
+For inspiration, we turned to Allen Kuehn, who owned and founded the San Francisco Fish Company at the Ferry Building Marketplace.
 Read on for Kuehn’s tips for making the most of San Francisco’s crab season, which lasts through June.

 What’s your favorite way to prepare Dungeness crab?

 For years and years and years, everybody would just boil the crab and melt some butter.
 A few years ago I started roasting crab.
-I just love it, and we’ve turned a lot of our customers on to that.
+I just love it.

 How can folks try this at home?

-What we do is we clean the crabs, we crack them, and then we split them for you.
+It’s great if you can find a place that will clean the crabs, crack them, and then split them for you.
 Take five cloves of garlic per crab; smash it; put it in a big metal bowl with the crab, olive oil, and salt and pepper; and really toss it.
 Preheat your oven to 450 to 475.
 Put the crab into a roasting pan and then into the preheated oven for 15 minutes.
 It’s so good you’re going to want to eat the shells and everything.